Part 5301 - Federal Acquisition Regulations System

 (3) For Operational contracting, business and contract clearance are required for actions greater than or equal to $3M.

-(4) SCOs are responsible for ensuring all further delegations of clearance approval authorities are included on the SCO Delegation Letters/Thresholds SharePoint page.
+(4) SCOs are responsible for ensuring all further delegations of clearance approval authorities are included in the PGI.

 (5) When a contracting official is the Source Selection Authority (SSA) for a particular acquisition, the CAA must be a level above the contracting official.
 If the SCO or their deputy is the SSA, the CAA for that acquisition must be the DAS(C)/ADAS(C).
 Clearance requests must be sent to SAF/AQC for approval by the DAS(C)/ADAS(C).